-- Set up the circuit as in Fig 1. - With the tube operating, bring a magnet close to the tube.
+- Set up the circuit as in Fig 1.
+Connect the minus-pole of the anode voltage to the 4-mm socket marked with a minus. - With the tube operating, bring a magnet close to the tube.

 Observe that the shadow moves.
-The amount of deflection depends on both the strength of the magnetic field and the accelerating voltage applied to the electron gun.
+The amount of deflection depends on both the strength of the magnetic field and the accelerating voltage applied to the gun